Olympics postponement set to crowd out 2021 sporting calendar

 Swimming’s 2021 World Aquatics Championships set for July 16-Aug.
 1 in Fukuoka in southern Japan look set to be the first casualty of that move.

-The 2021 World Athletics Championships are also certain to be postponed after organisers said they would shift the event to accommodate the rescheduled Olympics.
+The 2021 World Athletics Championships are also certain to be postponed after organizers said they would shift the event to accommodate the rescheduled Olympics.

 The championships were due to be held in the U.S state of Oregon from Aug.
 6 to Aug.
 15.